 After spending the first 15 years of my life always on the move, San Francisco would become my home.
 I loved the city and the incredible nature and people that surrounded it.
 But as the saying goes, all good things must come to an end.
 Even though I lived across the street from an incredible beach in Pacifica, I found myself needing change.
 As it turns out, my parents, my brother and his wife needed a change in their lives also, and they packed up and headed to Idaho in the summer of 2015.
 ‘Idaho?’
 I asked myself.
 What’s in Idaho besides potatoes?
 Having promised my parents that I would visit their new home for both Thanksgiving and Christmas, I thought the month in between would be a good time to get to know the state a little better.
 In partnership with Visit Idaho, I road tripped through the entire state, documenting it all on my Instagram, and what I saw and experienced amazed me to the core.
 I knew after that month long adventure that I did need change in my life, and that change was leaving California, the state I loved and lived in for most of my life, and trading it in for the quiet and laid back life that Idaho is.

 There are a million reasons why I made this change, but here are the top 11 reasons why I moved to Idaho.
+And after you have made the decision to come to Idaho, check out our Winter Adventure & Road Trip guide for Idaho.

 Let’s start with my new home, the capital of Idaho, Boise.
 Home to just over 200,000 residents, the city is the most populated in the state but barely breaks the top 100 of populated cities in the United States.
 This creates a phenomenal atmosphere of laid back city life, as even in the middle of downtown, the city never seems chaotic.
 The downtown neighborhood hosts a booming food and bar scene, with 8th Street being the epicenter.
 Last night, my first full night as an Idahoan, I enjoyed half-off top shelf Tequilla Tuesday and tasty nachos at The Matador.
 But to get there, I walked by about 50 new and trendy looking restaurants that should keep me busy eating and drinking for the next couple of years.
 But, as testament to the perfect mix of urban and nature that Boise is, the city is flanked by the beautiful Boise Mountains to the North and the Boise River, which runs right through the city.
 Along the river, a 25-mile walking and biking path known as the Boise Greenbelt can provide an outdoor escape for even the busiest of city folk.
 There is a reason why Boise was named the sixth best city to live in by Conde Nast Traveler, and I am quickly agreeing with their verdict.